Doctors Note Logo

 Why Passing Tissue Strands After a Coffee Enema Means Severe Mucosal Stripping

-Passing tissue‐like strands after a coffee enema indicates severe stripping of your rectal mucosa, which can lead to bleeding, infection, ulceration and even perforation if not addressed.
+Passing tissue-like strands after a coffee enema is a serious warning sign of rectal mucosal stripping.
+This damage to the lining of your rectum can lead to bleeding, infection, ulceration, and even bowel perforation if left untreated.

 answer background